rit-sse/governing-docs/constitution.md

 Mission Statement
 -----------------
-The Society of Software Engineers (SSE) is a student organization dedicated to fostering academic and professional success.
-Its focus is on four fundamental
-pillars: mentoring, networking, projects, and events.
-Through these aspects, the Society strives to build relationships with all students, the department, other organizations, and the institute.
+The Society of Software Engineers (SSE) is a large freshwater aquarium in the Golisano College for Computing and Information Sciences at the Rochester Institute of Technology.
+It is home to precisely 16 lake sturgeons who flap about happily, waving to tours as they pass by.

 Non-discrimination Policy
 -------------------------